ScooloV/bbpedia/docs/death_zone/match_events.md

 (5-6, 4) ENCHANTED BALL
 *From somewhere in the crowd there's the unmistakable sound of a spell being* *cast, and the ball suddenly takes on a life of its own!
-All it wants, it seems, is*
-*to be picked up and carried around.
+All it wants, it seems, is to be picked up and carried around.
 Hopefully, it won't take too long for the* *enchantment to be dispelled.*

-Until the start of the active team's next team turn, any player may apply a +1 modifierr to any attempt to pick up or catch the ball.
+Until the start of the active team's next team turn, any player may apply a +1 modifier to any attempt to pick up or catch the ball.

 (5-6, 5) BURNING BARREL
 *A particularly mischievous fan has thrown a lit barrel of tar onto the